Cranberry orange muffins have a pop of flavor thanks to the tart cranberries and zesty orange. These muffins are ready in 30 minutes!

 Did you love this recipe?
 Please leave a 5-star 🌟🌟🌟🌟🌟 rating in the recipe card below and if you REALLY loved it, consider leaving a comment further down the page.

-cranberry orange muffin with glaze on open muffin liner
+cranberry orange muffin with glaze and orange zest on open paper muffin liner.

 Ingredients